yc-alex-xu/microk8s/doc/k8s_DNS.md

 <service-name>.<namespace-name>.svc.cluster.local

 # test
-start a pod then test
+start a pod then test the dns inside it

 ```bash
 $ kubectl run -it --image=busybox --rm --restart=Never sh